hindmasj/redis-client/README.md

 ## Run The Demo

-Run the script ``demo.sh`` to run the client in demo mode.
+Run the script ``bin/demo.sh`` to run the client in demo mode.
 This connects to the docker server and runs some commands to create, retrieve and delete data.

 ## Change The Password

 The docker article uses the environment variable *REDIS_PASSWORD* to set the password for the database, and uses the unimaginative value of "password".
 If you want to change this then you need to get the demo to match it.

-Run the script ``encrypt.sh`` to run the encryption procedure on your chosen password.
+Run the script ``bin/encrypt.sh`` to run the encryption procedure on your chosen password.
 Then change the value in "src/main/resources/reference.conf" and repackage.
 Then you can run the demo again.

 TODO: Allow the use of a local "application.conf" to alter settings.